scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 than others which are interpreted as regions with more certainty than others.
 It is important to note that, this conformity score is inversely proportional to the order of magnitude of the predictions.
-Therefore, the uncertainty is proportional to the order of magitude of the predictions, implying that this core should be used in use cases where we want greater uncertainty when the prediction is high.
+Therefore, the uncertainty is proportional to the order of magitude of the predictions, implying that this score should be used in use cases where we want greater uncertainty when the prediction is high.

 3. The conformal residual fitting score
 =======================================

-The conformal residual fitting score (:class:`mapie.conformity_scores.ConformalizedResidualFittingScore`) (CRF) is slightly more complex than the previous scores.
+The conformal residual fitting score [1] (:class:`mapie.conformity_scores.ConformalizedResidualFittingScore`) (CRF) is slightly more complex than the previous scores.
 The normalization of the residual is now done by the predictions of an additional model :math:`\sigma` which learns to predict the base model residuals from :math:`X`.